RDYG18/Rene-wind-preventive-maintenance/README.md

 To address the class imbalance in the training data **(833 failures vs. 14,167 non failures)**, I applied SMOTE to generate synthetic examples of the minority class.
 After oversampling, the training set was perfectly balanced, with 14,167 instances for each class, totaling 28,334

 After applying oversampling, all models showed notable improvement especially those that previously struggled with class imbalance, such as **Logistic Regression and AdaBoost**.
-In this scenario, **XGBoost** maintained the highest recall, closely followed by **Gradient Boosting**.
-XGBoost achieved a recall of **99%** on the training set and **89%** on the validation set.
+In this scenario, **Gradient Boosting** have the highest recall, closely followed by **XGBoost**.
+Gradient Boosting achieved a recall of **89.5%** on the validation set.
 Even the lowest performing model reached a recall of 81%, demonstrating the overall effectiveness of the oversampling strategy.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/731524f0-50f8-4d34-b7e2-22cc6f0032e6" width="400"/>